hkpeterpeter/teamform-seed/README.md

 npm start
 ```

-After that, browse the app at `http://localhost:8080/index.html`.
+After that, open a web browse with the following URL: `http://localhost:8080/index.html`.

-### Demo (with the Coverage Report)

-A full functional demo of the hackUST-seed project can be found:

 ## Directory Layout